-Speaking of consistency, this restaurant still ranks near the top of our list for any situation in which you’re planning to have dinner with a member of the opposite sex that you’d like to do it with.
-And by “it” I mean eat some Quality Fish and talk about what books you both like.
+Speaking of consistency, this restaurant still ranks near the top of our list for any situation in which you’re planning to have dinner with a someone that you’d like to do it with.
+And by “it” I mean eat some quality fish and talk about what books you both like.

 What did you think I meant?